-Above-ground pools are a great way to enjoy the summer with your family and friends.
+Above-ground pools (AGP) are a great way to enjoy the summer with your family and friends.
 However, many people find that installing above-ground pool top rails is not only helpful in keeping children and pets out of the water but can also be an attractive addition to any yard.
 There are several rails available on the market today that offer different features and options for above-ground pool owners who want to keep their loved ones safe while having fun around the water!
 In this post, we will explore some of these popular products and highlight what makes them so appealing.

 Before we get started, check out some other pool-related posts on here such as how to build a wooden platform for a pool and also is a lattice fence around an above-ground pool a good idea.